maximebochon/tips/os-windows.md

 &nbsp;

-Mount a directory as a drive:
+:open_file_folder: Mount a directory as a drive:

 ```bat
 subst D: C:\DATA